Vanshikasingh265/Telecom_Churn_Prediction/README.md

 Bar plots show the overall feature importance, providing insights into which factors are the most significant drivers of customer churn.

-SHAP values highlight that Total day charge, Customer service calls, and International plan are among the most influential features.
+SHAP values highlight that Contract type, Tenure, Tech support are among the most influential features.

 🛠 Getting Started
 Clone the repository.